All about Closure of Companies

 The report will be presented to the company’s annual general meeting for approval and adoption of a resolution to dissolve the business.
 A copy of the firm’s final accounts and resolutions must be sent to the ROC by the company liquidator.

-Additionally, the Corporate Liquidator must request a company dissolution order from the Tribunal.
+The Corporate Liquidator must also request a company dissolution order from the Tribunal.
 Within 60 days of the application, the Tribunal must issue an order of dissolution if it is satisfied with the winding up.
 The final order must be filed with the ROC in duplicate.

-All of the aforementioned steps must be submitted and filed using the designated form, and even after a company is wound up, it is forbidden for two years for any other applicant to use the company name.
+All of the steps mentioned earlier must be submitted and filed using the designated form, and even after a company is wound up, it is forbidden for two years for any other applicant to use the company name.

 Company in Dissolution: Winding Up